-Michael Leven is an analyst for the Litigation Support practice at Applied Marketing Science.
+Michael Leven is a senior analyst for the Litigation Support practice at Applied Marketing Science.

 In his role at AMS, Mike is involved with all aspects of litigation market research projects, including exploratory research, survey design and testing, data collection and analysis, and report development.